She wasn’t what you would call beautiful. She was just a red-haired

 I didn’t know what we were waiting for, but neither of us

-was something contained about her.
+there was something contained about her.
 She was almost serene.
-Her skin

-was pale, almost pure white.
-Her face was smooth and oval, but with
+Her skin was pale, almost pure white.
+Her face was smooth and

-doing here alone with that old guy in the bed?
-And somehow I knew
+she doing here alone with that old guy in the bed?
+And somehow

-it wasn’t any money problem.
-That’s all I thought, though.
+I knew it wasn’t any money problem.
+That’s all I thought,

-I decided to let her carry the ball, and quit thinking how good
+though.
+I decided to let her carry the ball, and quit thinking

-she looked.
-Grace had looked good, too, and now she had me half
+how good she looked.
+Grace had looked good, too, and now she had

-nuts, the way she was acting.
-We had had it good and then lost it,
+me half nuts, the way she was acting.
+We had had it good and then

-and now she wouldn’t let me alone and I couldn’t shake
+lost it, and now she wouldn’t let me alone and I couldn’t

-her.
+shake her.
 It made me half sick every time I thought of Grace.
-I didn’t

-I said.
+this," I said.
 "That’s a fine breeze.
-Smell the salt?"
+Smell the

 Her voice was much like her face.
 It seemed kind